Teddy34/gatsby-blog/blog/2019-09-14/index.md

 ### Conclusion

 Our global Lodash usage reflects a lot of how our team thinks and solves technical problems.
 We use a functional programming style to favor meaning over absolute code performance (which is tackled by other means).
-Adopting a the language (a lodashy one in our case) is a bit hard for newscomers coming from an imperative world, but once acquired, it provides great benefits for maintability, analysis and team communication.
+Adopting the language (a lodashy one in our case) is a bit hard for newcomers coming from an imperative world, but once acquired, it provides great benefits for maintainability, analysis, and team communication.

 ### Appendix: whole usage list

-Here is the whole list of our lodash function imports in one of our Front-End codebase.
+Here is the whole list of our Lodash function imports in one of our Front-End codebase.
 If you interested in some that I didn't cover, feel free to contact me.

 | name           | count |
 | -------------- | ----- |